Germany and France end African hopes, Suarez sorry

 Tuesday offers two trans-Atlantic clashes.

-Belgium's young side are an outside bet for the title and certainly favourites to beat the United States, but Juergen Klinsmann has his charges fired up and super-fit.
+Belgium's young side are an outside bet for the title and certainly favourites to beat the United States, but Jurgen Klinsmann has his charges fired up and super-fit.

 A Lionel Messi-led Argentina should have little trouble dispatching Switzerland, but underdogs have thrown plenty of surprises in this most fascinating of World Cups.